jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 >  For the faith of no man can be conditioned by any one except himself.
 >         (Baha'u'llah, Gleanings from the Writings of Baha'u'llah, p.
 143)

-The Baha'i writings are clear about this.
-You may not pressure anyone into changing their views; freedom of conscience is paramount As Baha'is we _must_ present these ideals to the world in the hopes of influence and wider adoption; we _must not_ seek to press on the unwilling.
+You may not pressure anyone
+into changing their views; freedom of conscience is paramount As Baha'is we _must_ present these ideals to the world in the hopes of influence and wider adoption; we _must not_ seek to press on the unwilling.
 The Baha'i writings and Baha'i practices primarily influence ourselves, and only secondarily others we come in contact with and society.